 General Admission Policy

 Johns Hopkins University is committed to equal opportunity for its faculty, staff, and students.
-To that end, the University does not discriminate on the basis of sex, gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, gender identity or expression, veteran status, or other legally protected characteristic.
-The University is committed to providing qualified individuals access to all academic and employment programs, benefits and activities based on demonstrated ability, performance, and merit without regard to personal factors irrelevant to the program involved.
+To that end, the University does not discriminate based on sex, gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, gender identity or expression, veteran status, or any other legally protected characteristic.
+The University is committed to providing qualified individuals access to all academic and employment programs, benefits, and activities based on demonstrated ability, performance, and merit, without regard to personal factors irrelevant to the program involved.

 Admission decisions are based on a holistic evaluation of the quality of the applicant's prior academic degrees and record, the essay/statement of purpose, letters of recommendation from professors or others familiar with the applicant's academic work, where required -performance in aptitude and achievement tests, relevant work experience, preparation in the proposed field of study, the appropriateness of the applicant's goals to the graduate program, and for some programs the compatibility of the applicant's research interests with those of the program faculty and the School.